ansible/community/group-aws/README.md

-# Amazon Web Services
+# AWS

-The Amazon Web Services Working Group focuses on delivering modules and features to Ansible to support working with Amaazon Web Services (AWS)
+The AWS Working Group focuses on delivering modules and features to Ansible to support working with Amazon Web Services.

 ## Meetings

 There are currently no regular meetings held.
 The IRC channel is the main and official place to countact the members.

 ## Collaboration